-On September 18, 2015, we completed an acquisition of all of the capital stock of Volution Immuno Pharmaceuticals SA, or Volution, a private Swiss company, from RPC Pharma Limited, or RPC, Volution's sole shareholder, in exchange for our ordinary shares, in accordance with the terms of a Share Exchange Agreement, dated as of July 10, 2015.
-In connection with the acquisition, our name was changed to Akari Therapeutics, PLC and the combined company focused on the development and commercialization of life-transforming treatments for a range of rare and orphan autoimmune and inflammatory diseases caused by dysregulation of complement C5.
+On September 18, 2015, we completed an acquisition of all of the capital stock of Volution Immuno Pharmaceuticals SA, or Volution, a private Swiss company, from RPC Pharma Limited, or RPC, Volution's sole shareholder, in exchange for our Ordinary Shares, in accordance with the terms of a Share Exchange Agreement, dated as of July 10, 2015.
+In connection with the acquisition, our name was changed to Akari Therapeutics, PLC and the combined company focused on the development and commercialization of life-transforming treatments for a range of rare and orphan autoimmune and inflammatory diseases caused by dysregulation of complement C5, including PNH, aHUS and GBS.

-Our ADSs have been listed on the Nasdaq Capital Market under the symbol "AKTX" since September 21, 2015 and under the symbol "CLTX" from January 31, 2014 until September 18, 2015.
+Our ADSs have been listed on The NASDAQ Capital Market under the symbol "AKTX" since September 21, 2015 and under the symbol "CLTX" from January 31, 2014 until September 18, 2015.
 Prior to that, our ADSs were quoted on the OTCQB under the symbol "CLSXD" from January 3, 2014 to January 30, 2014 and were quoted on the OTCQB under the symbol "CLSXY" from September 16, 2013 until January 2, 2014 and under the symbol "MRRBY" from February 19, 2013 to September 15, 2013.
-Effective January 3, 2014, our ratio of ADSs to ordinary shares changed from one ADS per each two ordinary shares to one ADS per each ten ordinary shares and, effective as of September 17, 2015, our ratio of ADSs to ordinary shares changed from one ADS per each ten ordinary shares to one ADS per each one hundred ordinary shares.
+Effective January 3, 2014, our ratio of ADSs to ordinary shares changed from one ADS per each ten ordinary shares to one ADS per each ten ordinary shares to one ADS per each one hundred ordinary shares.
 Currently, each ADS represents by one hundred ordinary shares.

-Our principal office is located at 75/76 Wimpole Street, London W1G 9RT, United Kingdom, and our telephone number is +44 20 8004 0270.
+Our principal office is located at 24 West 40th Street, 8th Floor, New York, New York 10018, and our telephone number is (646) 350-0702.
 Our website address is www.akaritx.com.
-The information contained on, or that can be accessed through, our website is neither a part of nor incorporated into this Annual Report.
+The information contained on, or that can be accessed from, our website does not form part of this Annual Report.
+The information contained on, or that can be accessed through, our website is neither a part of nor incorporated into this annual report.
 We have included our website address in this annual report solely as an inactive textual reference.
-Puglisi & Associates, or Puglisi, serves as our agent for service of process in the United States.
-Puglisi's address is 850 Library Avenue, Suite 204, Newark, Delaware 19711.
+Vcorp Services, LLC, or Vcorp, serves as our agent for service of process in the United States.
+Vcorp's address is 25 Robert Pitt Drive, Suite 204, Monsey, New York 10952.